geopandas/geopandas/doc/source/docs/user_guide/spatial_indexing.rst

 found a hit where the subarrays correspond to the indices of the input geometries and indices of the tree geometries associated with each.
-In the example above, the 0-th geometry in the ``points`` GeoSeries intersects bounding box of the geometry at the poisition 1 from the ``nyc`` GeoDataFrame, while the geometry 1 in the ``points`` matches geometry 16 in the ``nyc``.
+In the example above, the 0-th geometry in the ``points`` GeoSeries intersects the bounding box of the geometry at the position 1 from the ``nyc`` GeoDataFrame, while the geometry 1 in the ``points`` matches geometry 16 in the ``nyc``.
 You may notice that these are the same indices as you’ve seen above.